Roy Meadow

-Early career
+Career

 Meadow was born in Wigan, Lancashire, the son of Samuel and Doris Meadow.
-He studied medicine at Worcester College, Oxford, and later practised as a GP in Banbury, Oxfordshire.
+He was educated at Wigan Grammar School and Bromsgrove School, before studying medicine at Worcester College, Oxford.
+From 1962 to 1964 he practised as a general practitioner in Banbury, Oxfordshire, before progressing to junior appointments at various hospitals in London and Brighton.
+In 1967 he became a Medical Research Council Fellow at the University of Birmingham, and three years later was appointed senior lecturer and consultant paediatrician at the University of Leeds.
+Meadow was appointed professor of paediatrics and child health at Leeds in 1980, based at St James's University Hospital.
+He retired with the title Emeritus Professor in 1998.

 Throughout his early years in medicine, Meadow was a devoted admirer of Anna Freud (daughter of Sigmund Freud), whose lectures he would often attend.
 Speaking in later life, he said: "I was, as a junior, brought up by Anna Freud, who was a great figure in child psychology, and I used to sit at her feet at Maresfield Gardens in Hampstead.
 She used to teach us that a child needs mothering and not a mother."
 There is some controversy over these claims.
 According to the London Evening Standard, representatives of the Anna Freud Centre claimed to have no record of him completing a formal training there and repudiated his description of her philosophy.

-Meadow was appointed professor of paediatrics and child health at the University of Leeds in 1980, based at St James's University Hospital, having previously been a Senior Lecturer in the same department.
-He retired with the title Emeritus Professor in 1998.

 In 1961, Meadow married Gillian Maclennan, daughter of Sir Ian Maclennan, the British ambassador to Ireland.
 The couple had two children, Julian and Anna, before divorcing in 1974.
 Four years later he married his second wife, Marianne Jane Harvey.